Simonerc95/ADM-HW2/README.md

 ##### The Data
-The data has been collected from the website https://figshare.com/collections/Soccer_match_event_dataset/4415000 where we collected the data related to the matches, the teams, the players, the coaches and various events related to different nations.
+The data has been collected from ['this website'](https://figshare.com/collections/Soccer_match_event_dataset/4415000) where we collected the data related to the matches, the teams, the players, the coaches and various events related to different nations.
 The analysis had several research goals.

 ## RQ1
 The goal was to have a visualization of the weekly ranking of Premier League during 2017/18 season.
 Also, with this research it came out that the team with the longest winning streak was Manchester City, and the team with longest lose streak was West Bromwich.
 The same research was repeated over four other european leagues, i.e. Freanch, Spanish, Italian and German first divisions.